llvm/llvm-project/llvm/docs/CommandGuide/llvm-reduce.rst

 EXAMPLE
 -------

-`llvm-reduce` can be used to simplify a test that causes a compiler crash.
+:program:`llvm-reduce` can be used to simplify a test that causes a compiler crash.

 For example, let's assume that `opt` is crashing on the IR file `test.ll` with error message `Assertion failed at line 1234 of